-Not all individuals in groups of a particular culture behave the same.
-Every individual has a strong difference in identifying a cultural value.
-Fathers' special attitudes and behaviors in a particular group culture influence their fathering style they apply.
+Fathers' special attitudes and behaviours in a particular group culture influence the fathering style they apply.
 If they are raised by families, where their fathers do not participate in parenting, then women will be considered to be more responsible for parenting than men.
-But sometimes, when men are actively involved in parenting, women tend to monitor the activities of men in doing care to ascertain whether men as fathers have done everything well.33
+But sometimes, when men are actively involved in parenting, women tend to monitor the activities of men in doing care to ascertain whether men as fathers have done everything well.

 The conflict between psychological needs and people's expectations of gender roles forms a thinking pattern and feelings of fathers in certain ethnic groups to adjust to their cultural environment and to determine their willingness to be involved in childcare.
-Thus, the relationship of the etnicity (Batak and Minangkabau) with fathering styles is evident in Minang culture with matrilineal cultural characteristics (kinship with maternal lines) and Batak who adhere to patrilineal culture (kinship with fatherhood).
+Thus, the relationship of the ethnicity (Batak and Minangkabau) with fathering styles is evident in Minang culture with matrilineal cultural characteristics (kinship with maternal lines) and Batak who adhere to patrilineal culture (kinship with fatherhood).
 It influences the peculiarities of Minang and Batak fathers' personality in applying their fathering.
 In other words, the peculiarities of the fathering style of the Minangkabau and Batak families have a close relationship with the fathers' personality type which is inseparable from how the cultural influences of each ethnicity shape it.
 That is why there are differences in fathering style for Minangkabau and Batak families.